kivy/kivy/doc/sources/guide/licensing.rst

 .. _badsit: avoid_

 Linux has many distributions which means there's no correct guide for all of the distributions.
-Under this part belongs RPi too.
-However, it can be simplified into two ways of how to create a package (also with PyInstaller): with or without including binaries.
+This applies to the RPi too.
+However, it can be simplified in two ways depending on how you create a package (also with PyInstaller): with or without including binaries.

-If the binaries are included, you should check every file (e.g. `.so`) that's not your source and find a license it belongs to.
-According to that license you'll probably need to put an attribution into your application or even more.
+If the binaries are included, you should check every file (e.g. `.so`) that's not your source and find the license it belongs to.
+According to that license, you'll probably need to put an attribution into your application or possibly more, depending on the requirements of that license.

-If the binaries are excluded (which allows packaging your app as e.g. `.deb` package), there's a |badsit|_.
-It's up to you to decide whether you satisfy conditions of other licenses and for example including copyright attribution into your app or not.
+If the binaries are not included (which allows packaging your app as e.g. a `.deb` package), there's a |badsit|_.
+It's up to you to decide whether you satisfy the conditions of other licenses and, for example, include copyright attributions into your app or not.

 Android
 -------

-As APK is just an archive of files, you can extract files from it and (as in Windows part) check all the files.
+As APK is just an archive of files: you can extract files from it and (as in Windows redistributables) check all the files.

 ``APK/assets/private.mp3/private.mp3/`` contains all the included files.
 Most of them are related to Kivy, Python or your source, but those that aren't need